six-two/react-file2qr/README.md

 Tools for transfering a file via QR codes.
 There is a sender (program that creates QR codes) and a receiver (parses and reassembles QR codes).
-They speak a common protocol, so you could for example use the React Server with the Python client
+They speak a common protocol, so you could for example use the React sender with the Python receiver.

+Example usecases:

+- (Auto) type the python client (`qrencode-server.min.py`) into a Kali VM that has not internet access and can only be accessed via restrictive means (remote access with no clipboard sharing, shared folders, etc).
+    Then you can use the sender to exfiltrate results back to your computer.
+- Generate QR codes for some important file (GPG key / password database), print them and store them in a safe place as an offline non-digital backup.
+    Just make sure to encrypt the data beforehand if it is sensitive.

 ## Python